 Thinking about taking a taxi in the Greek Capital?
 Or perhaps about renting a scooter or a car?

 Keep in mind that all the main monuments, archaeological sites, and museums are placed in the center of the city of Athens.
-Athens can easily be visited by walking from one touristic attraction to the next, as you’ll discover by reading my Athens travel guide.
+Athens can easily be visited by walking from one tourist attraction to the next, as you’ll discover by reading my Athens travel guide.

-Read this section of the Athens travel guide to uncover the complicated past of Athens at every step: in archaeological sites, museums, and streets.
+Read this section of the Athens travel guide to uncover the complicated past of Greece’s capital city in archaeological sites, museums, and streets.
 It’s useful to learn a bit about the history of Athens before traveling to the beautiful Greek Capital.

 What to see in Athens